insait-institute/sabermath/docs/experiments-overview.md

 | `scripts/run_dedup.py` | Where a rephrased copy of a query's own problem ranks | `results/dedup/` |
 | `scripts/run_timing.py` | Per-query latency on production backends | `results/timing/` |
 | `scripts/report_experiments.py` | Every table | `results/tables/` |

-Every analysis and figure is its own script under `scripts/analysis/` and `scripts/plots/`; `scripts/tables/` holds the generators `report_experiments.py` runs, and `scripts/config/` the two YAML configs they read.
-Each script's `--help` is the authoritative reference for its flags.

 ## Per-experiment pages